Primavera P6 Professional Basics Training | Monday, August 28th, 2023

 Primavera P6 Professional Basics Training | Wednesday, September 27th, 2023

 Primavera P6 Professional Basics Training | Wednesday, October 11th, 2023

 The critical path, also called the longest path, is a sequence of tasks that directly affect the project’s finish date.
 Each of the tasks along the critical path are called critical activities.
 If any of these activities are delayed, the whole project will be delayed.
 Critical activities must be completed by their planned finish date in order to be sure that the project will finish on time.
 The critical path is composed of the project activities with the least amount of float.

 A CPM schedule is a project management activity schedule that uses the critical path method of scheduling.
-CPM schedules describe the specific activities that make up a larger project, including their durations, sequential relationships, and any associated costs.
-A CPM schedule will provide the project with an overall duration needed for completion through calculations of added activity and project data.
-This includes optimal start and finish dates for each individual activity.
+A CPM schedule shows the specific activities that make up the larger project, usually in graphic form.
+This includes the durations, sequential relationships, and any associated costs.
+CPM schedules provide the schedule with the least amount of time necessary to complete the project.
+This is done through calculations of activity and project data, including optimal start and finish dates for each activity.

 What is the Critical Path Method?

 The critical path method (CPM), also referred to as critical path analysis (CPA) is a scheduling algorithm that was developed in the late 1950s.
 CPM is a method of mathematical analysis that can be used by any project that has a sequence of activities.
 The critical path method is commonly used in construction, development, engineering, and research projects.

 The critical path method works by using network diagrams.
 Network diagrams display the activities needed to complete your project in a certain sequence.
 The CPM calculates the project’s critical path, which is the least amount of time it will take to complete the project.
 It does this by using the activities’ durations, sequences, and the relationships between each one.
 This determines the duration of the project.
 The critical path also identifies the project’s critical activities.
 Critical activities are those that need to be completed at a certain time to ensure that the project is completed on time.